Explore UAB

 • What is your program timeline for applicants and interviews?

-Child Neurology applicants for the 2024 Match may begin to submit applications in ERAS September 6, 2023 and we will start reviewing applications in October 2023.
+Child Neurology applicants for the 2025 Match will submit their applications into ERAS in September 2024, and our program leadership will will start reviewing applications when ERAS opens for program review on September 25, 2024.
+We will holistically review applications and plan to start extending invitations on October 10, 2024.
 We will be conducting all of our interviews virtually this year.
 All of our anticipated interview dates will take place in November and December.
 Please check back closer to the recruitment season for more information about the interview day.
 We look forward to meeting applicants!

 • What is the interview process?